12 Highest-Paying Side Hustles That Won’t Burn You Out

 Average hourly wage: $25 - $100 an hour

 Freelance writers and editors get paid to create content for countless mediums.
-The most popular type of content with a high demand for them right now is web content and social media content, but many businesses are also increasing the demand for documentation and content.
+The most popular type of content with a high demand for them right now is web content and social media content, but many businesses are also increasing the demand for documentation, training, and other types of internal content.

 Freelance writers can also become ghostwriters, writers who get paid to write content without credit or as someone else (like a CEO's LinkedIn posts).
 We interviewed a ghostwriter that makes $200,000 a year!

 Don’t sound the AI alarm yet.
 Writer’s won’t cease to exist because of word-generating algorithms.
-This field thrives on human creativity and perspective, something AI cannot replicate.
+This field thrives on human creativity and perspective, something AI can't replicate.

 Where to find gigs: List your services on marketplaces like Fiverr, write content on Substack and charge subscribers, or look for writing gigs and open calls for writers on job sites like LinkedIn, Freelance Writing Jobs, and our own Salary Transparent Job Board.